ted-ross/skupper-X/README.md

  * Distributed domain of trust - don't expect/require components of an application to authenticate to each other.
  * App network is isolated - no ingress or attack surface unless expressly created.
- * No sign-up needed to participate in networked applications.
+ * No authentication needed to participate in networked applications.
  * The workflow for application network setup is similar to that of setting up a video-conference meeting.
  * Network topology and Application topology are orthogonal.
 Each can change dynamically without affecting the other.

+## Skupper-X Subsystems

+There are three separate parts of Skupper-X that work together to meet the above requirements:

+__Skupper-X Network__ - Concerns the communication infrastructure and the setup of Application Networks.

+__Skupper-X Compose__ - Provides tools for the formal composition of distributed software systems.

+__Skupper-X Deploy__ - Deploys a Composed Application onto an Application Network.
+Deployment is an ongoing process that reacts to changes in the underlying network and application-driven deployment changes.

 ## Central Concepts for Network Topology